Morse-based Fibering of the Persistence Rank Invariant: Acknowledgements

 \section{Acknowledgements}

 This research began at the 2019 Women in Computational Topology (WinCompTop) workshop in Canberra.
 We thank Ashleigh Thomas and Elizabeth Stephenson for joining us in the initial discussions during that week.
 The results of this paper have been presented within the Summer 2020 AATRN Seminars.
+We thank Anand Deopurkar, Anthony Licata, and Nicholas Proudfoot for helpful conversations related to Appendix~\ref{app:cutsandpairs}.